Mayorkun: The Mayor of Lagos concert

 Mayorkun embarked on a nationwide tour in 2017 that saw him perform in over 35 schools.
 He ended the year 2017 with his first headline concert in Lagos called "The Mayor of Lagos".
 The Mayor of Lagos concert continued in 2018 with a show in the city of Ibadan and the federal capital territory, Abuja.
 Additionally, a date for a Lagos edition was announced.
 In 2018, Mayorkun did a tour of the UK alongside label mate Dremo, where he performed in approximately six cities.
 He also performed alongside label boss Davido at the Wireless Festival.

 Exit from DMW, and Back In Office

 In 2021, during the release party of his second album Back In Office, Mayorkun disclosed his departure from DMW.
 In an interview with Ebuka Obi-Uchendu, both Davido and Mayorkun revealed the news to fans at his album launch event.
 The studio album Back In Office, was released through Sony Music's West Africa division in Nigeria on 29 October 2021.

 Love For Free EP

 On October 13, Mayorkun released his new single "Low Key", following the release of "For Daddy", and served as a teaser for his EP titled Love For Free.

+On July 31, 2026, Mayorkun reunited with Davido on the song "B4 B4," which also featured Nigerian singer Fola and appeared as the seventh track on Davido's sixth studio album, Oriadé.
+Mayorkun announced the collaboration on his Instagram page on July 29, 2026, captioning a promotional photo with Davido "New Music!
+This Friday!
+'B4 B4' #Oriade," to which Davido responded, "WE BACK."
+The song marked the first musical reunion between Mayorkun and Davido since Mayorkun departed Davido's record label, Davido Music Worldwide (DMW), in 2021 to pursue his career as an independent artist; the pair had previously collaborated on songs including "Prayer" (2017), "Mind" (2018), "Bobo" (2018), "Betty Butter" (2020), "The Best" (2020), and "Cho Cho" (2021).